14islands/14islands-com-v2/app/blog/_posts/2017-04-21-new-branding.md

 ## Colours

-The colours are inspired by nature.
+The colours are inspired by nature in the different countries we come from.

 {% include post-image.html alt="The brand colours" caption="true" src="/images/blog/2017-04-21-new-branding/colors_16_9.jpg" margin="both" ratio="16_9" %}